Learn about Role-Based Access Control (RBAC)

 How can I get RBAC?

-Adding users to the account activates RBAC.
-Account owners can add users through the Cloud Control Panel or through API.
+RBAC is automatically activated when the account owner adds users to an account.
+Account owners can add users through the Cloud Control Panel or the API.

-For more information about specific RBAC-related APIs, see the Rackspace API documentation at https://developer.rackspace.com/docs/.
+For more information about specific RBAC-related APIs, see the Rackspace API documentation.

 - Cloud Files